UkoeHB/CvVidProc/README.md

-## Building and Running as standalone demo program
+## Building and Running as Standalone Demo Program

 Generate the build system: